-August, when kids wander back from camp, is a great time to get back into the family breakfast habit.
+August is a great time to get back into the family breakfast habit.
 It’s one of the best ways to prepare your child for success in school.
 Yet about 10 percent of school-aged kids, and 20 to 30 percent of teens, regularly skip breakfast, according to the American Academy of Pediatrics.

 You may already know that breakfast can help kids perform better in school, control their weight, and consume sometimes tricky-to-get nutrients such as vitamin D that tend to be plentiful in breakfast foods.

 But recent research is even more impressive: Children who eat breakfast daily score about five points higher on IQ tests than children who don’t eat breakfast or eat it only occasionally.
 In the study, researchers from the University of Pennsylvania School of Nursing tested more than 1200 six-year-old girls and boys in China.
 Result?
 Children who did not eat breakfast regularly scored lower on tests that measure verbal ability, as well as non-verbal skills such as navigating mazes, motor coordination, and perception.

 Breakfast might boost a child’s brain power in two possible ways, say the researchers.
 The first is a physical effect.
 As its name suggests, eating a morning meal “breaks the fast” that occurs while children sleep, raising blood sugar levels and giving children the energy they need to focus and concentrate.
 The second benefit of breakfast is social.
 “Breakfast is a time when family members can communicate and engage with each other, which may also contribute to the effect of breakfast on cognitive development,” says study head Jianghong Liu, Ph.D., RN, associate professor of nursing at the University of Pennsylvania.